Instructions for the Remotely Proctored CLT

-We are excited to offer the Remote Proctored CLT—a version of the Official CLT that students take at home with their own computers.
+We are excited to offer the Remotely Proctored CLT—a version of the Official CLT that students take at home with their own computers.
 The exam is recorded and reviewed by CLT staff.
-Due to the nature of the platform and our commitment to ensuring test integrity, familiarity with the test's rules and requirements is critical to ensuring you have the best possible testing experience.
+Due to the nature of the platform and our commitment to ensuring test integrity, familiarity with the test’s rules and requirements is critical to ensuring you have the best possible testing experience.
 As such, we thank students and parents in advance for reading this page thoroughly!

 We recommend starting with our instructional videos:

 Scores will be released on the second Thursday following the exam.
 You will receive an email when they have been posted to your CLT dashboard.

 If you still have any questions after reading this page, please contact us at email@example.com.

 - Your video, screen, audio, and keystrokes will be recorded during testing.
 Recordings are stored in a secure location and deleted within 30 days.